rei/rei-cedar-docs/docs/components/accordion/README.md

                 "name": "show",
                 "type": "boolean",
                 "default": "false",
                 "description": "Sets a single CdrAccordionItem to display open by default.
-The showAll prop takes precedence, when true"
+The 'showAll' prop takes precedence, when true"
               }
             ],
             "slots": [
               {
                 "name": "default",
-                "description": "Slot for CdrAccordionItem content"
+                "description": "Sets the innerHTML for cdr-accordion-item content" }
-              }
             ],
             "events": [